EPAENERGYSTAR/epathermostat/docs/gremlin.rst

     (venv) craig@kryten:~/projects/epathermostat$

-If you have the latest version of epathermosat 2.0 installed on your system you may use that instead, however the ``feature/epa2.0_gremlin`` branch will have the latest code releases applied to it, so we recommend creating a new environment for your testing.
+If you have the latest version of epathermosat 2.0 installed on your system you may use that instead, however the ``feature/epa2.0_gremlin`` branch will have the latest code releases applied to it, so we recommend creating a new environment and using that for your testing.

 Next, run the ``gremlin.py`` code: